Algorithm Configuration for Structured Pfaffian Settings

-In this section, we propose the Pfaffian piece-wise structure for function classes, a refinement of the piece-wise decomposable structure introduced by Balcan et al. \cite{balcan2021much}.
-Compared to their piece-wise decomposable structure, our proposed Pfaffian piece-wise structure incorporates additional information about the Pfaffian structures of piece and boundary functions, as well as the maximum number of forms that the piece functions can take.
-We argue that the additional information can be derived as a by-product in many data-driven algorithm design problems, but being left out in the framework by Balcan et al. \cite{balcan2021much}.
-We then show that if the dual utility function class of a parameterized algorithm admits the Pfaffian piece-wise structure, we can establish an improved learning guarantee, compared to the framework by Balcan et al. \cite{balcan2021much}, for the algorithm by leveraging our proposed Pfaffian GJ framework.
-Additionally, we propose a further refined argument for the case where all dual utility functions share the same boundary structures, which leads to further improved learning guarantee.
+In this section, we analyze function classes for which the duals have a Pfaffian piecewise structure, a special case of the piecewise decomposable structure introduced by \cite{balcan2021much}. {Compared to their piecewise decomposable structure, our proposed Pfaffian piecewise structure incorporates additional information about the Pfaffian structures of piece and boundary functions of the dual function classes, as well as the maximum number of forms that the piece functions can take}.
+We argue that the additional information can be derived as a by-product in many data-driven algorithm design problems, but would be ignored if naively using the framework by \cite{balcan2021much}.
+We then show that if the dual utility function class $\cU^*$ of a parameterized algorithm admits the Pfaffian piecewise structure, then we can directly establish learning guarantees for the utility function class $\cU$. {We note that the advantage of our framework compared to the framework by \cite{balcan2021much} is two-fold: (1) our approach offers a concrete and alternative way of analyzing the pseudo-dimension for the utility function class $\cU$, avoiding the non-trivial combinatorial tasks of analyzing the pseudo/VC-dimension of the dual piece and boundary function classes if using the framework by \cite{balcan2021much}, and (2) directly and naively applying the framework by \cite{balcan2021much} can potentially lead to loose or vacuous bounds} { (see e.g. \citealp{balcan2020learning}, Lemma 7 and \citealp{bartlett2022generalization}, Appendix E.3)}.
+Additionally, we propose a further refined argument for the case where all dual utility functions share the same boundary structures, which leads to further improved learning guarantees.